mikelvallejo/chameleon-pricing/README.md

  - Adapted price calculation
  - Expansion map
- - Adapted price forecasting for the next 3 years
+ - Adapted price forecasting for the next 3 years (based on machine learning)

 Check out the dashboard: